rust-lang/reference/src/expressions.md

 ## Block expressions

-A _block expression_ is similar to a module in terms of the declarations that are possible.
+A _block expression_ is similar to a module in terms of the declarations that are possible, but can also contain [statements](statements.html) and end with an expression.
 Each block conceptually introduces a new namespace scope.
 Use items can bring new names into scopes and declared items are in scope for only the block itself.

 A block will execute each statement sequentially, and then execute the expression (if given).
-If the block ends in a statement, its value is `()`:
+If the block doesn't end in an expression, its value is `()`:

 ```rust
 let x: () = { println!("Hello."); };